shibastan/Shibaswap_ETHPOW/README.md

     - python -m pip install web3

-    - python -m pip install uniswap-python
+    - python -m pip install https://github.com/shibastan/uniswap-python/zipball/master

-3. Download/clone this repository

-4. Replace constants.py in the uniswap package with constants.py from this repository

-    - The folder containing constants.py is called "uniswap" and should be inside a folder called "site-packages".
-For me, the end of the filepath looks like Python39/Lib/site-packages/uniswap
+If you have issues with the above commands, try using "python3" or "py" instead of "python" at the beginning

-5. Set parameters in shibaswap.py
+3. Set parameters in shibaswap.py

     - Include your wallet public key and private key (there are safer ways to pass the private key than in plaintext, but I leave that to the reader)